 - Easy to clean.
 If you have a smaller dog, buy a bed you can throw into the washing machine on a hot cycle over 60°C. This will kill flea eggs and dust mites.
 If you can also pop it in the sun to dry, perfect.
 If you can’t wash the bed, make sure the cover is washable or the bed can be hosed off and put in the sun to dry.

 - Warm or elevated.
 If you live in a cold area or your dog sleeps outside, an insulated bottom or an elevated bed is ideal to get your pet off the cold ground.

 - Water repellent.
 Many beds have a water-repellent cover, particularly useful for pets that head off to bed after getting wet.
 You can also keep a collection of old towels to throw over the bed if your pet is a little soggy.

 - Indestructible.
+This is important that we dedicated an article to reviewing the best indestructible dog beds.
 Particularly for puppies or those that chew, ensure the bed is tough, there are no parts that can be chewed and swallowed and for the chewers, avoid heated beds!

 - Big enough to stretch out fully.
 You will need something that will allow your dog to stretch out when it is hot, or curl up when it is cold.
 If your dog is young, ensure you are getting something that will fit when he is fully grown.

 A Bed Suited to Your Dog and Situation